 - Computer Applications Instructor

-In 2016, there was an estimated number of 39,700 jobs in the United States for Computer Science Professor.
+There were about 39,700 jobs for Computer Science Professor in 2016 (in the United States).
 New jobs are being produced at a rate of 8.1% which is above the national average.
 The Bureau of Labor Statistics predicts 3,200 new jobs for Computer Science Professor by 2026.
-The BLS estimates 3,400 yearly job openings in this field.
+There will be an estimated 3,400 positions for Computer Science Professor per year.

 The states with the most job growth for Computer Science Professor are Utah, Colorado, and Nevada.
 Watch out if you plan on working in Illinois, Wyoming, or Vermont.
 These states have the worst job growth for this type of profession.

 What is the Average Salary of a Computer Science Professor

 The salary for Computer Science Professors ranges between about $41,820 and $166,710 a year.